Astolfo: Astolfo in Orlando Furioso

 When first introduced, Duke Astolfo is trapped in the form of a myrtle tree by means of the evil sorceress Alcina's magic.
 When Ruggiero attempts to tether his hippogriff to the unlucky man, Astolfo protests, lamenting his fate.
 Although the two converse at length, Ruggiero does not heed the duke's advice to avoid Alcina and he soon becomes bewitched as well.
 Both are, however, rescued and returned to normal by Melissa, the good sorceress.

 Astolfo possesses various magical equipment which he employs throughout his adventures.
-His magic lance can knock his opponents from their horses with the slightest touch, and his magic book contains spells capable of breaking any enchantment.
-He also owns a magic horn whose blast is so loud that it causes all enemies to flee in terror and rides upon a horse named Rabicano.
+His magical golden spear can knock opponents off their horses with the slightest touch, and his magic book contains spells capable of breaking any enchantment and was very easy to consult thanks to its alphabetical index.
+He also owns a magic horn, whose blast is so loud that it causes all enemies to flee in terror and rides upon a horse named Rabicano.
 This magical horse is made of hurricane and flame, feeds on air and it treads so lightly that it doesn't leave footprints in the sand, and when it runs at full speed it can run faster than an arrow.

-Astolfo uses his magic horn to capture the giant Caligorante, and then parades the giant from town to town, forcing him to act as his beast of burden.
-He also defeats Orillo, a robber who could not be killed because he was enchanted to regenerate from any wounds he received.
-Even severed limbs would reattach themselves.
+Astolfo defeated the giant Caligorante, who threw a net stolen from the temple (one that Hephaestus had used to capture Aphrodite and Ares during their adultery), then trapped and devoured all the travelers who passed near him.
+The hero managed to defeat him thanks to the noise of his magic horn that scared Caligorante, who ended up falling into his own net.
+After defeating him Astolfo parades the giant from city to city, forcing him to act as his beast of burden.
+He also defeats Orillo, a thief who could not be killed because he was enchanted to regenerate from any injuries he received.
+Even amputated limbs would be reattached.
+Astolfo defeated him after looking up his name in the index of his spell book, thus discovering that to defeat him he had to remove all the hair from his head, knowing this Astolfo proceeds to cut off Orillo's head and then escape on his horse while the thief's headless body chases him, after getting far enough away Astolfo sits with the thief's head on his knees and proceeds to cut his hair with his sword, thus killing Orillo.
 Astolfo loans his golden lance and Rabicano to Bradamante for a short time while he rides the hippogriff in search of Orlando's lost wits.